 (Or why I started this conversation…….)

-At 2013 federal election, a guy in Brisbane set up a site called dontbeafuckingidiot.com, which the author described as being a ‘sweary, angry, yet accurate comparison of policy’.
+At the 2013 Australian federal election, a guy in Brisbane set up a site called dontbeafuckingidiot.com, which the author described as being a ‘sweary, angry, yet accurate comparison of policy’.
 He received nearly half a million hits.
 Old news now – but it’s relevance today is the letter he wrote following the election.
 Here’s some of what he said:

 The strength of our democracy depends on our ability and will to engage with each other’s ideas.
 A culture of political disengagement, and tacit contempt for political ideas, actively inhibits progress and understanding.
 We roundly ignore politics and then wonder why political messaging becomes a tabloid circus of desperately simplistic soundbites and sensationalism.
 Well, it’s our own damned fault.